gbulbul/Mendel-s-first-law/README.md

-Note: A Punnet's square was needed to achieve the task of finding out how many carry dominant alleles which make them look like dominant phenotype.
+Note: A Punnett square was needed to achieve the task of finding out how many carry dominant alleles which make them look like dominant phenotype.